collins-research/FuzzM/USING.md

 ## The FuzzM Engine

 The FuzzM engine is often started and stopped using Docker Compose.
-It is possible, however, to invoke it directly.
+Once [built](INSTALLING.md), however, it is possible to invoke the fuzzer directly.

 `java -ea -jar FuzzM/fuzzm/fuzzm/bin/fuzzm.jar -fuzzm [Options] /path/to/file.lus`